squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 ## Main Features

-#### API Access to Datasets
+#### API Access to Datasets and Dashboards

-Applications can access "datasets" and their associated parameters via well-defined API endpoints.
+Applications can access datasets and their associated parameters via well-defined API endpoints.
 Each dataset can be configured with a target model, a set of applicable widget parameters, and access permissions.
-A testing UI is available to conveniently test your APIs, and OpenAPI documentation is auto-generated for you.
+Same applies to dashboards as well.
+A testing UI is available to conveniently test your APIs, and comprehensive OpenAPI documentation is automatically generated for you.

 #### Dynamic Queries with SQL Jinja or Python